Copyright Law - Fall 2013

-The text for this class is Gorman, Ginsburg & Reese, Copyright - Cases and Materials (8th ed.
-2011, Foundation).
-The class meets at 8:30 a.m. on Thursday August 18 in Room 116.
-The assignment for the first class is to read pages 1-75 of the text.
+The text for this class is Yen & Liu, Copyright Law Essential Cases and Materials (2nd ed.
+2011, West).
+The class meets Tuesday/Thursday at 3:30 p.m. in Room 116.
+The assignment for the first class on Thursday August 22 is to read pages 1-20 of the text.

-All that said, these reading assignments are VERY HEAVY.
-If you are looking for a course to coast through, this is not the right place for you.
-We will not be able to discuss in class all of the assigned reading material, but I will assume as we go forward that you have, in fact, read it and will make references to material that was assigned but perhaps not discussed in class.
-You are likely to be completely lost if you are not seriously doing the reading each day.
-You are responsible for all the reading assignments on this Syllabus, whether we actually cover any given topic or case in class, except for items labeled "Additional Reading," which are optional and will not be directly the subject of any examination question.
+You are responsible for all the reading assignments on this Syllabus, whether we actually cover any given topic or case in class, except for items labeled "Additional reading," which are optional and will not be directly the subject of any examination question.
 During the semester, I am likely to post new cases or other items on this Syllabus as either suggested or assigned reading, or at least as items of interest.
 This Syllabus should therefore be thought of as tentative and is subject to amendment as we go along.
 IF YOU RUN OFF A HARD COPY, BE SURE TO CHECK BACK PERIODICALLY TO MAKE SURE YOUR COPY IS UP TO DATE.

 I have not assigned a statutory supplement, because the provisions of the Copyright Act are on line.
-I will link to more recent materials from this Syllabus -- materials from the supplement and elsewhere.
-Individual statutory provisions assigned for a given day's study are linked through this Syllabus (most are in the book as well), and all such linked provisions are assigned reading.
+I will link to more recent materials from this Syllabus.
+Individual statutory provisions assigned for a given day's study are linked through this Syllabus, and all such linked statutory provisions are assigned reading.
 A more general set of intellectual property materials, including the Copyright Act, is at the Course Materials page.
 Past examinations, with model answers, in this course can be found here.
 Click here for announcements relevant to the class.

-Page numbers are all from the text of Gorman, Ginsburg & Reese, 8th edition.
+Page numbers are all from the text of Yen & Liu, 2nd edition.
 Statutory sections are from the Copyright Act, title 17 U.S.C., unless otherwise noted.

 Additional Reading: Frank Thadeusz, No Copyright Law - The Real Reason for Germany's Expansion?, Spiegel Online, August 23, 2010 (arguing that the absence of copyright protection in Germany in the 19th century may have been a key factor in that country's overtaking the U.K. in technological progress); How Does Copyright Work in Space?, The Economist, May 22, 2013; Bartlett, Adding Insult to Plagiary?, Chronicle of Higher Education, Apr.
 4, 2013

 Additional reading: Kim Seng v.
 J&A Importers (C.D.
 Cal.
-8-30-11)(bowl filled with ingredients of Vietnamese culinary dish not sufficiently original nor fixed, under Kelley, to be entitled to copyright; photo of the bowl is also unprotected because the bowl itself was not a protected work)
+8-30-11)(bowl filled with ingredients of Vietnamese culinary dish not sufficiently original nor fixed, under Kelley (see p.
+117-18), to be entitled to copyright; photo of the bowl is also unprotected because the bowl itself was not a protected work)

 Additional Reading: On the problems Feist's creativity requirement has caused, see Dennis S. Karjala, Copyright and Creativity, 15 UCLA Ent.
 L. Rev. 169 (2008)

-Thursday September 22: Authorship, including Works Made for Hire and Joint Authorship
+Thursday September 12: Initial Ownership, Works Made for Hire

 Additional reading: Randy Kennedy, Artist Sues The A.P.
 Over Obama Image, New York Times, Feb.
 10, 2009 (the major issue here is fair use, but note that there is also an important work-made-for-hire issue)

-Of additional interest: Copyright Term and the Public Domain in the United States, 1 January 2007 (detailed chart showing what works have entered the public domain and what works have not, based on dates and countries of publication)
+Additional reading: Copyright Term and the Public Domain in the United States, 1 January 2007 (detailed chart showing what works have entered the public domain and what works have not, based on dates and countries of publication)